Delta Dental: Celebrating Nearly 60 Years of Creating Healthy Smiles

 In early 2006, Delta Dental of Michigan, with its affiliated companies in Ohio and Indiana, and Delta Dental of Tennessee, signed an affiliation agreement under a new nonprofit holding company to strengthen their market positions and increase the number of Americans with dental benefits.
 In 2009–2010, Delta Dental of Kentucky, Delta Dental of New Mexico and Delta Dental of North Carolina affiliated with the family of companies.
 The newest affiliate, Delta Dental of Arkansas, joined the enterprise in 2012.

-The enterprise provides coverage for 11.6 million enrollees.
-In 2012 alone, it paid out nearly $3 billion for dental care.
+The enterprise provides coverage for more than 12.8 million members.
+In 2016 alone, it paid out $3.6 billion for dental care.